moonsetting/firstPROJEC/README.md

 If `value` is `undefined`, then failure is being signalled. `reason` may contain information explaining the failure.
 If `value` is not `undefined`, then success is being signalled and `value` contains the result.

 ### Cancel

+A requestor function may return a cancel function.
+A cancel function takes a reason argument that might be propagated as the `reason` of some callback.

+    my_little_cancel(reason)

+A cancel function attempts to stop the operation of the requestor.
+If a program decides that it no longer needs the result of a requestor, it can call the cancel function that the requestor returned.
+This is not an undo operation.
+It is just a way of stopping unneeded work.
+It is not guaranteed to stop the work.

+### Time Limit

+All of the factories can take a `time_limit` expressed in milliseconds.
+The requestor that the factory returns will fail if it can not finish its work in the specified time.
+If `time_limit` is `0` or `undefined`, then there will be no time limit.

+Three of the factories (`parallel`, `parallel_object`, and `race`) can take a `throttle` argument.
+Normally these factories want to start all of their requestors at once.
+Unfortunately, that can cause some incompetent systems to fail due to resource exhaustion or other limitations.
+The `throttle` puts an upper limit on the number of requestors that can be running at once.
+Please be aware that some of your requestors might not start running until others have finished.
+You need to factor that delay into your time limits.